nicokondek/Adventure-app/README.md

+# Adventure-app
-# Adventure-app is an aplication using Node Js as the backend and PUG as a rendering tool.
+This is a web aplication developed using Node Js and PUG as a rendering tool.
-users can log in and book different tours.
+The web aplication displays different tours and users can login, se reviews and if they want make a booking for one of the tours.